-Do you want to share inspirational quotes with your visitors in WordPress?
+Do you want to share random inspirational quotes with your visitors in WordPress?
 Throughout history, many inspirational, motivational, and just plain awesome quotes have been created.

-Why Display Quotes on Your WordPress Website?
+Why Show Random Quotes on Your Website?

 Depending on the nature of your website, displaying quotes can fit in perfectly.
 There is a quote for almost any situation and if there isn’t, you can just make one of your own.
 The plugin allows you to manually enter any quote and author, but don’t abuse it.